 It’s been about a hundred posts ago, but I recounted the story of a conversation with a Trappist monk at the Abbey of Gethsemane in Kentucky where he said, “God gets us where he wants us, no matter the machinations.”

 Come on!
-When has it ever happened that a person gets sent to the highest court in the land and those in charge have no earthly idea of why they are sending him there.
+When has it ever happened that a person gets sent to the highest court in the land and those in charge have no earthly idea of why they are sending him there?
 It gets better.
-Here’s a prisoner whose basically been forgotten in jail, and the Governor, probably after running out of things to talk to King Agrippa about, brings him up in conversation.
-And he wants the King, who knows neither Paul nor the case, to help determine the charges to send on to Caesar.
-This is ASTONISHINGLY REDONKULOUS.
+Here’s a prisoner whose basically been forgotten in jail, and the governor, probably after running out of things to talk to King Agrippa about, brings him up in conversation.
+And he wants the king, who knows neither Paul nor the case, to help determine the charges to send on to Caesar.
+This is astonishingly ridiculuous.

-Remember as I noted the other day, as readers, we must put ourselves into the situation and read forward rather than reading all that we know today back into that moment.
-When I’ve read this in the past, my easy assumption was to say, “Of course Paul is standing before Kings and Governors.
+Remember that I noted the other day, as readers, we must put ourselves into the situation and read forward rather than reading all that we know today back into that moment.
+When I’ve read this in the past, my easy assumption was to say, “Of course Paul is standing before kings and governors.
 He’s only one of the most important people in the history of the world.”
 Wrong.
-At the time, a person like Paul– a prisoner of no consequence– doesn’t get an audience with a King.
+At the time, a person like Paul, a prisoner of no consequence, doesn’t get an audience with a King.
 It just doesn’t happen.
-(Well, there was Joseph. ;0)
+(Well, there was Joseph)

 Paul, the imprisoned criminal, is not on trial as a criminal.
 No, he stands before King Agrippa as a witness of none other than Jesus himself, the King of all Kings.